 Collecting data manually from the manufacturing floor leaves a lot of room for error.
 Inaccurate and incomplete information makes it hard to determine how well processes are running and what needs improvement.
 Several problems arise from manual data entry:

-- Self-protection.
-If operators are rushed and don’t have time to take measurements, they may just make up numbers.
-If it’s a slow day and they’re afraid it will look as if they didn’t do anything, they may fudge the data to make themselves look better.
+If operators don’t have time to take measurements, they may just make up numbers.
+Conversely, if it’s a slow day they may fudge the data to give the appearance of having worked harder.

-Automated data collection, through barcode scanning devices and RFID readers, saves time and reduces errors and inaccuracies.
-Data goes directly from the point of collection to the server.
+In contrast, automated data collection saves time and reduces errors and inaccuracies.
+Whether through barcode scanning devices or RFID readers, data goes directly from the collection point to the server.
 Real-time data collection gives a manufacturer a better idea of what works well and what doesn’t.
 It isn’t just average performance that matters.
 A unit may have plenty of capacity 90% of the time but become a bottleneck during peak periods.
 Measuring it once during a shift won’t reveal the problem.
-With real-time data, management can see that upgrading it will provide a huge return.
+With real time data collection, management can see that upgrading it will provide a huge return.

 Customers who subcontract processes want accurate information on production.
 Providing it to them on a timely basis is easier when it’s automated, and it will give them more confidence.
-They can use it to break down their costs more accurately.
+They can use it for more accurate cost break downs.
 More customer confidence leads to more orders.